Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Suppression of the spontaneous emission into radiation modes using a circular Bragg reflector

-To support these general considerations, we will make use of an example and consider an infinitely long wire consisting of GaAs with a diameter, $D=\SI{300}{nm}$, and then we add 1 and 2 rings.
-We use a wavelength of $\lambda_0=\SI{895}{nm}$ throughout the paper, and the refractive index of GaAs is set to be: $n_{\rm GaAs}=3.5015$.
-The in-plane cross-sectional view of the wire with 0, 1 and 2 rings is shown in Figs. (\ref{field_radiationv2}a-\ref{field_radiationv2}c) with the dimensions being indicated.
-We then select the radiation mode with $k_{\perp}=0.5k_0$ and optimize the ring(s) dimensions to minimize $p(k_{\perp}=0.5k_0)$.
+Let us now consider an infinitely long GaAs nanowire with a diameter of $D=\SI{300}{nm}$ and compare the performance for the configurations with 0, 1, and 2 rings shown in Figs.\ (\ref{field_radiationv2}a-\ref{field_radiationv2}c).
+We use a wavelength of $\lambda_0=\SI{895}{nm}$ and a refractive index of GaAs of $n_{\rm GaAs}=3.5015$ throughout the paper.
+We then select the radiation mode with $k_{\perp}=0.5k_0$ and optimize the ring thicknesses to minimize $p(k_{\perp}=0.5k_0)$.
+The fast computation speed of the analytical method allows us to simply scan the entire geometrical parameter space to find the minimum of $p(k_{\perp}=0.5k_0)$.